rocky-linux/documentation/docs/books/admin_guide/15-three-swordsmen.md

     sync
     ```

     When using commas to reference multiple fields, the default output delimiter is a space.
-Of course, you can specify the output delimiter separately.
+You can, however, specify the output delimiter separately.

     ```bash
     Shell > cat /etc/passwd | awk 'BEGIN{FS=":"}{print $1,$2}'